somayasamra/World_Time-App/README.md

 # World_Time-App
-A flutter app the displays the time from different regions of the world, to see the main code go to lib --> main.dart
+A flutter app the displays the time from different regions of the world, to see the main code go to lib --> main.dart to see codes for different pages go to page --> home.dart or loading.dart to see the code for importing world time go to services --> world_time.dart